Finding the Best Wild Hog Bait Attractant

 - Optional: let sit and sour for a couple days

 - Put mixture out and wait for hogs to show up.

-Peanut butter is full of calories and can be a good option for not only attracting hogs, but for fattening them up.
+Peanut butter is full of calories and can be a great wild hog bait attractant that fattens them up in addition to luring them in.
 The best method of finding peanut butter in bulk is if you happen to be near a plant that produces it.
 Otherwise, it can be a pretty costly method of attracting hogs.
-One of the hunters that commonly uses it told us he gets drums of peanut butter that doesn't pass food grade inspection for pennies on the dollar from a local plant.

 The Best Wild Hog Bait Attractant

 The best wild hog bait attractant has an intensely sweet flavor, but will last for long durations.
 We've found the best attractant to be a DIY mixture of several of the ingredients mentioned above.
 Combine this mixture with some of our hog hunting lights, and you've got the ultimate setup for even the most pressured hog hunting situations.
 Here's the recipe of the best wild hog bait attractant:

 - Sugar, 3 lb

 - Anise Oil, 4 oz

 - 5 Gallon Bucket or Empty Molasses Tub and stick or spatula for mixing